edriso/outdoor-quest/README.md

-# Z~OReoo Dashboard
+# Z~OReoo

-Explore the User Interface of Z~OReoo Dashboard.
+Explore the User Interface of Z~OReoo.
 It offers a modern and intuitive user interface, powered by the latest web development technologies.

 ## Features